Evolutional Ethics and Animal Psychology: Legacy

-In a revised edition of Animals' Rights: Considered in Relation to Social Progress, published in 1922, Henry Stephens Salt cited Evans' book as an example of how the long-held distinction between human and non-human animal intelligence has been challenged by recent writers.
-Salt also drew attention to Evans' claim that humans need to move past anthropocentric conceptions that treat humans as fundamentally different and separate to all other sentient beings and that, as a result, no moral obligations are required towards them.
+In the 1922 revised edition of Animals' Rights: Considered in Relation to Social Progress, Henry Stephens Salt cited Evans's book as an example of recent writing that challenged the traditional distinction between human and non-human animal intelligence.
+Salt also drew attention to Evans's argument that humans should move beyond anthropocentric views that treat humans as fundamentally separate from other sentient beings and therefore as owing them no moral obligations.

-Writing in 1989, R. J. Hoage described the book as, in the 90 years since its publication, remaining unequaled in its scholarship and insight on the topics of evolutionary ethics and the ethical treatment of animals.
+Writing in 1989, R. J. Hoage described the book as, in the 90 years since its publication, unequalled in its scholarship and insight on evolutionary ethics and the ethical treatment of animals.